 Why Choose a Career in Information Security

 Information security refers to the methods or processes which are used to protect different types of information.
-Although often it is thought to be synonymous with cyber security, it covers both digital and analog information.
+Although often it is thought to be synonymous with cyber security, it covers both digital and analogue information.
 In other words, cyber security is a subdivision under this area, and not identical to it.
 A career in this field is among the most popular options today not only because it is a high-paying field, but also because of the numerous choices one has about job positions.
 The main role of its analysts is to install security measures to protect information databases and systems while monitoring and investigating all issues that can lead to a breach of security.
 Sound fun?
-Read on to know about the courses you can pursue to begin a career in this field.
+Read on to learn about the courses you can pursue to begin a career in this field.

 What is an information security management system (ISMS)?

 An ISMS is a collection of principles and protocols designed to assist enterprises in the event of a data breach.
 Businesses may reduce risk and maintain job continuity in the event of a personnel transition by establishing a documented set of rules.
-ISO 27001 is a well-known standard for a company’s Infosecurity management system (ISMS).
+ISO 27001 is a well-known standard for a company’s Infosecurity Management System (ISMS).

 What are Information Security Threats?

 Software attacks, identity theft, sabotage, physical theft, and information extortion are all examples of threats:

 - Viruses, malware, worms, ransomware like WannaCry, trojan horses, and other dangerous algorithms that affect information availability are examples of software attacks on information security.

 - Phishing emails and websites are frequently used to steal confidential information or log-in credentials to obtain unauthorized access.
 One of the most dangerous cyber dangers is social engineering, which is difficult to defend against using typical security techniques.

 - Sabotage attempts, such as denial of service assaults, frequently try to decrease the availability of vital information assets, lowering confidence and productivity until the money is made in exchange for the organization’s service being restored.